Thomas Kaplan: Conservation

-Kaplan is the executive chairman of Panthera Corporation, a charity which he and his wife co-founded with Alan Rabinowitz in 2006.
+Dubbed the “King of Cats,” by Forbes Magazine, Kaplan was for 15 years the executive chairman of Panthera Corporation, a charity which he and his wife co-founded with Alan Rabinowitz in 2006.
 Panthera is devoted to preserving the big cats and their ecosystems and has been recognized as a leading force in felid conservation.
+The work of the organization has been called a "Manhattan Project" for big cats by reporter Bob Simon of 60 Minutes.

 Conservationist Doug Tompkins has referred to Panthera as "the foremost big cat conservation organization in the world," with National Geographic saying Panthera "represents the most comprehensive effort of its kind in wildcat conservation."
 For his work as an environmentalist, Kaplan was the recipient of the "Hero of the Year Award" by the IWFF in 2012.
 In an interview with David Rubenstein, part of Bloomberg's "Peer-to-Peer Conversations" series, Kaplan said, "If I have one passion, which is even greater than Rembrandt, it would be wildlife conservation..."
 In an interview with Sotheby's, Kaplan connected his two passions: "I see the common denominator between the power of a Rembrandt and the power of when you first encounter a tiger in the wild.
 It's beauty."

 Kaplan and his wife Dafna helped establish a felid conservation program at Oxford University in collaboration with David MacDonald.
 In 2009, the couple endowed the Recanati-Kaplan Center at Oxford University's Wildlife Conservation Research Unit, the WildCRU, and the university's Postgraduate Diploma in International Wildlife Conservation Practice, which offers young conservationists from developing countries access to training at Oxford.
 In February 2012, Oxford's WildCRU was awarded the Queen's Anniversary Prize for Higher Education in recognition of WildCRU's outstanding work in wildlife and environmental conservation.
 In July 2015, a trophy hunter killed Cecil the lion, who was being studied by the WildCRU's Kaplan-funded Hwange Lion Research Project in Zimbabwe.